 The La Crescent projects accounted for \$7,890 of the \$40,000 HELP grant BWSR awarded to the Root River Soil & Water Conservation District (SWCD) in 2022 to enhance pollinator habitat in Houston County.
-The city's \$6,545 contribution - well over the 25% match required by the grant - included site preparation, seeding, brush removal and planting costs.
+The city's \$6,545 contribution - well over the 25% match required by the grant included site preparation, seeding, brush removal and planting costs.

-"We as a city saw the benefit of trying to work with the HELP grant and native prairie restoration," said La Crescent Sustainability Coordinator Jason Ludwigson, whose job involves implementing the voluntary Minnesota GreenStep Cities program.
+"We as a city saw the benefit of trying to work with the HELP grant and native prairie restoration," said La Crescent Sustainability Coordinator Jason Ludwigson, whose job involves implementing the voluntary Minnesota This Veterans Park site is one of 16 in La Crescent supported by a HELP grant.
+Photo Credits: Jason Ludwigson, city of La Crescent